kyma-project/kyma/docs/enable_disable_module.md

 ## Overview

 Your cluster comes with the Kyma custom resource (CR) already installed.
-It collects all metadata about the cluster, such as enabled modules, their statuses, or synchronization, using Lifecycle Manager.
-Lifecycle Manager uses `moduletemplate.yaml` to enable or disable modules on your cluster.
+It collects all metadata about the cluster, such as enabled modules, their statuses, or synchronization. `moduletemplate.yaml` contains the ModuleTemplate CR used to enable or disable modules on your cluster.

 ## Enable a module